veevo/dev/content/en/spiritism/gospel-at-home/format.md

 ---
-layout: default-md
-section: Spiritist Education
-title: Gospel At Home - Suggested Procedure
+title: Gospel At Home - Suggested Format
-subtitle: In vestibulum massa quis arcu lobortis tempus.
-Nam pretium arcu in odio vulputate luctus.
+description: Understand some of the procedures and recommended behavior when practing the Gospel at Home
+date: "2019-01-01"
 ---

-## Gospel At Home - Suggested Procedure
 Here are some suggested procedures for a good **Gospel at Home** session:

 ### Step 1 - Start with a Complementary reading